Installation Instructions and Set-Up

 Windows

-- Search for “Git Bash” in your start menu to see if Git/GitBash are installed on your computer already.
+- Search for “Git Bash” in your start menu to check if Git/GitBash are already installed on your computer.

 MacOS